azrehman/facial-expression-recognition/README.md

 | ------ | ------ | ------ | ------ |
 | <img src="https://git.cs.vt.edu/sdeepti/facial-expression-recognition/-/blob/main/Images/2-d-1.png"> | <img src="https://git.cs.vt.edu/sdeepti/facial-expression-recognition/-/blob/main/Images/2-d-2.png"> | <img src="https://git.cs.vt.edu/sdeepti/facial-expression-recognition/-/blob/main/Images/3-d-1.png"> | <img src="https://git.cs.vt.edu/sdeepti/facial-expression-recognition/-/blob/main/Images/3-d-2.png"> |

+<b>Table X. This table depicts the resulting t-SNE visualization in 2D and 3D space viewing with 20 perplexity value and 100 perplexity value.</b>

-Results  Our t-SNE performed extremely well.
+**Results**  Our t-SNE performed extremely well.
 We find that as the perplexity increases the clusters become tighter and more defined.
 We discovered seven distinct clusters for each emotion as we investigated seven different emotions for our FER exploration.
 This visualization also does a great job supporting the accuracy we achieved from our ResNet50 model.

 ### Saliency Maps